-Unsurprisingly, customer service & marketing skills were most often requested for sales workers, with 78% of postings for these occupations containing at least one skill.
-Clerical and administrative workers and managers also had higher rates of customer services and marketing skills requested.
+Unsurprisingly, customer service & marketing skills were most often requested for sales workers, with 76% of postings for these occupations containing at least one skill.
+Clerical and administrative workers and managers also had high rates of customer service and marketing skills requested.
 Labourers, machinary operators and drivers and technicians and trade workers had lower rates of these skills requested, suggesting these occupations are less often customer facing.

-The following graphic shows examples of occupations where customer service & marketing skills are highly requested, and some examples of the types of requests employers are making for those in these occupations.
+The following graphic shows examples of occupations where customer service & marketing skills are highly requested, and some examples of the types of requests employers are making for those in these occupations

-As well as the general communication and sale skills, employees are requesting the ability to work with new social media technology such as Instagram and Facebook.
-For higher level positions there is interest in those who have used their skills in different contexts, such as both sales from businesses to other business and directly to customers.
+As well as general communication and sales skills, employers are seeking those with the ability to work with social media technology such as Instagram and Facebook.
+For higher level positions there is interest in those who have used their skills in different contexts, such as in business-to-business and consumer sales, and when engaging with diverse clients and customers